juandpenag/library/README.md

 This is a library management web app developed with Django.

-I did it as the final project for CS50W.
+Created as the final project of CS50W.